yassminee1/pawfectmatch/README.md

 All the components are linked together thanks to a VueRouter instance, defined in [index.js](./routes/index.js).
 Each component is linked to a route, which path is appended automatically at the end of our URL.

-The [main.js](./src/main.js) file contains the instanciation of the Vue for the entire app, as well as the config options, database session and authentication session.
+The [main.js](./src/main.js) file contains the instanciation of the Vue for the entire app, as well as the config options, database session, and authentication session.

 Another interesting point about Vue.js is that it allowed me to use a store, defined in [store.js](./src/store.js).
-This store is a front-end store that keep strack of the state of components and data throughout the app.
-This is where the data from my database requests is stored and updated before going back in the database.
-This store also allows to not pass props from each component to all its children components, and to access data from anywhere without having to use an event bus.
+This store is a front-end store that keeps track of the state of components and data throughout the app.
+This is where the data from my database requests is stored and updated before going back into the database.
+This store also allows to not pass props from each component to all its children components and to access data from anywhere without having to use an event bus.

 ### List of components